STEENBURG LAKE

 Secretary

-• Prepares minutes of all SLCA Board, Executive Committee and Annual General meetings and distribute to Directors for feedback
+• Prepare minutes of all SLCA Board and Annual General meetings, distributes to Directors for feedback

-• Finalizes minutes for approval at the next meeting and maintain a permanent file of the minutes.
+• Finalize minutes for approval at the next meeting and maintains a permanent file of the minutes.

-• Prepares a summary (highlights) of the annual meeting and forward to the Newsletter representative for inclusion in the newsletter.
+• Prepare a summary (highlights) of the annual meeting and forward to the Newsletter representative for inclusion in the newsletter.

-• Post notices of the Annual General Meeting on the north and south roads and remove following the meeting, submit notice to the website event calendar, the newsletter and the Steenburg Lake Facebook Page.
+• Post notice of the Annual General Meeting to the website event calendar, the newsletter, and the Steenburg Lake Facebook Page.

-• Maintains a current organizational chart of the officers, directors and committee members and distribute same to each director as requested.
+• Maintain a current organizational chart of the officers, directors and committee members on the SLCA Google Shared Drive

-• Maintains a record of director terms of office, notifying President when a director is nearing end of each three-year term.
+• Maintain a record of director terms of office, notifying President when a director is nearing end of each three-year term.

 • Is responsible for all permanent records of the Association (librarian).